0r0i/docker-hadoop-spark-workbench/README.md

 ```
 Log out of node-2, and then repeat this process with node-3 to add it to your cluster.
 You have now added two worker nodes to the cluster.
 If the firewall rules were configured correctly, you now have a functioning Docker Swarm, with all the nodes synchronized.
+# Step 5 — Deploy on created Cluster

 To register your swarm at cloud.docker.com we need to run proxy container on the manager node
 ```